umarhunter/database-analysis-toolkit/README.md

 3. **Open the Notebook**

-    In the Jupyter interface, open `Database_Consistency_Checker.ipynb`.
+    In the Jupyter interface, open `database-analysis.ipynb`.

 ## Usage